ronnyhota/Oscar-Leading-Actress-API/README.md

 - No passwords or secrets are saved in the code
 - Settings are kept in a `.env` file (there's an example file called `.env.example`)
 - User input is cleaned up to avoid errors
+- Input is case-insensitive, so any capitalization works

 **Resource usage:**
 - This app is very lightweight - it doesn't use much memory or CPU
+- The photos are optimized PNG files that load quickly
 - It can run easily on most computers or cloud servers

 **How to check if it's working:**